glassflow/glassflow-examples/tutorials/aws-sqs-s3/README.md

-# Integrating AWS Kinesis Data Firehose and S3 with GlassFlow
+# Integrating AWS SQS and S3 with GlassFlow

-This tutorial demonstrates how to build an end-to-end serverless streaming data pipeline with GlassFlow, AWS Kinesis Data Firehose, and AWS S3.
+This example project demonstrates how to build an end-to-end serverless streaming data pipeline with AWS SQS and S3.

 ## Prerequisites